thomas-roos/aws-greengrass-lite/docs/design/iotcored.md

 endpoint and device credentials.

-These may be passed as command line parameters; if they are not the values will be pulled from the Greengrass lite config library.
+These may be passed as command line parameters; if they are not the values will be pulled from the Greengrass Nucleus Lite config library.